Skip to content

 • Don’t publicly disclose before the agreed window

-• Don’t demand bug bounty payment — this is an OSS project run by individuals, not a company with a budget.
+• Don’t demand bug bounty payment — this is a small project run by individuals, not a company with a budget.
 We’ll do our best to credit and amplify your work, but we can’t pay

 (None yet.
-This page will list all CVEs / GHSA advisories once we publish any.)
+This page will list all advisories once we publish any.)